 4. RATIO MEASURE SCALE

-In addition to the fact that the distances between the values are the same, the absolute zero can be determined for variables with a scale of dimensions so the distance between the values reflects the actual differences.
+In addition to the fact that the distances between the values are the same, absolute zero can be determined for variables with a scale of dimensions so the distance between the values reflects the actual differences.
 An example can be the measurement of length in meters, where the significance of the zero value is clearly determined.
-The value of 2 meters is thus 2 times longer than 1 meters.
+The value of 2 meters is thus 2 times longer than 1 meter.
 Additional examples include age (40 years and 20 years) and income (2000 € to 1000 €).
-As can be seen from the examples, on the basis of this scale, we can compare the ratios between values.
+As can be seen from the examples, based on this scale, we can compare the ratios between values.
 In sociological research, the use of ratio scales is less frequent.

 In terms of variables, we can calculate averages, variance and ratios.